amandaguan-ag/MindMentor/capstone-proposal.md

 # Capstone Proposal

 ## Name of Student:
-Amanda Guan
+[Your Name Here]

 ## Name of Project:
-AI Voicebot Mental Consultant
+MindMentor: AI Voicebot Mental Consultant

 ---

 ## Project's Purpose or Goal:
-The AI Voicebot Mental Consultant aims to provide immediate, personalized mental health support to individuals in need.
-The voicebot will engage users in conversation, offering empathy, guidance, and resources tailored to their specific mental well-being needs.
+To develop an AI-powered voicebot named "MindMentor" that offers mental health consultations, stress management tips, and mindfulness exercises.
+The voicebot aims to provide immediate, confidential support for individuals seeking mental well-being.

 ---

 ## List the absolute minimum features the project requires to meet this purpose or goal:

-1. Voice Interaction: Enable natural and empathetic voice interaction with users.
-2. Mental Health Assessment: Basic assessment of the user's mental state through conversation and predefined questions.
-3. Resource Recommendation: Provide appropriate resources, such as articles, videos, or contact information for professionals, based on the user's needs.
-4. Privacy and Security: Ensure all interactions are confidential and comply with relevant privacy regulations.
+1. **User Authentication:** Secure login and data encryption.
+2. **Voice Recognition:** Ability to understand and respond to user queries.
+3. **Mental Health Assessment:** Quick quizzes to gauge the user's mental state.
+4. **Consultation:** Provide basic mental health advice and stress management tips.
+5. **Mindfulness Exercises:** Guided breathing and relaxation exercises.
+6. **Feedback Loop:** Collect user feedback for continuous improvement.

 ---

 ## What tools, frameworks, libraries, APIs, modules and/or other resources will you use to create this MVP?
 List them all here.
 Be specific.

-- Natural Language Processing (NLP) libraries for understanding and responding to user input.
+- **Frontend:** React
+- **Backend:** FastAPI
-- Voice Recognition and Synthesis libraries for human-like voice interaction.
+- **Voice Recognition and Response:** ChatGPT for text-based conversation, Eleven Labs for human-like voice
-- React for building the user interface if there's a web component.
-- FastAPI for handling backend requests and managing data.
+- **Data Storage:** MySQL for storing user data and session history
-- OpenAI API for leveraging pre-trained models for conversation.
+- **Security:** JWT for authentication, HTTPS for data encryption
-- Secure Data Encryption libraries to maintain user privacy and confidentiality.
+- **APIs:** OpenAI's Whisper for voice-to-text conversion

 ---

 ## If you finish developing the minimum viable product (MVP) with time to spare, what will you work on next?
 Describe these features here: Be specific.

-1. Multilingual Support: Implementing additional languages to make the voicebot accessible to non-English speakers.
-2. Integration with Wearable Devices: To monitor physiological signs that may correlate with mental states (e.g., heart rate).
-3. Advanced Personalization: Utilizing machine learning to adapt and personalize responses over time.
-4. Professional Network Integration: Enabling direct connections to mental health professionals for immediate support if needed.
+1. **Multi-language Support:** Enable the bot to consult in multiple languages.
+2. **Advanced Analytics:** Use machine learning to predict user mental health trends.
+3. **Integration with Wearables:** Sync with smartwatches to use biometric data for better consultation.
+4. **Telehealth Integration:** Option to connect with a human therapist for more serious concerns.
-5. Community Building: Creating a supportive community platform where users can share experiences and support each other, moderated by the AI.
+5. **Community Forum:** A secure platform for users to share experiences and tips.

 ---

 ## What additional tools, frameworks, libraries, APIs, or other resources will these additional features require?

-- Translation APIs for multilingual support.
-- SDKs for wearable device integration.
+- **Multi-language Support:** Additional language models for ChatGPT
-- Machine Learning libraries for advanced personalization.
+- **Advanced Analytics:** Machine learning libraries like TensorFlow or PyTorch
+- **Integration with Wearables:** APIs for wearable devices
-- APIs for professional network integration.
+- **Telehealth Integration:** Telehealth APIs for connecting with human therapists
-- Community moderation tools for the community platform.
+- **Community Forum:** Additional backend support for forum functionality, possibly a forum software like Discourse

 ---

 ## Is there anything else you'd like your instructor to know?

-[Optional: Any additional information or requests for your instructor.]

 ---